3 DAYS FROM $649

 This evening, look forward to some homemade Spanish fare and eye-opening cultural exchange during your home-hosted dinner with a local family that owns a bull farm.
 They’ll give you a tour and teach you a bit about this fascinating centuries-old tradition.

-Relax onboard this morning, head into Seville for some independent exploration, or join an optional tour to the Palacio Andaluz, where you’ll participate in a flamenco dance workshop and enjoy lunch with provided lunch money in the local currency.
-The ship leaves later this morning for romantic Cádiz, one of Europe’s oldest ports with roots pre-dating the Phoenician era.
-Your tour here introduces you to some of the city’s most important landmarks including the old Puertas de Tierra, the city gates that date to the 16th century; the baroque Cathedral; and the Plaza San Juan de Dios with its City Hall.
+Later, you’ll transfer to romantic Cádiz, one of Europe’s oldest ports with roots pre-dating the Phoenician era.
+Your afternoon tour here introduces you to some of the city’s most important landmarks including the old Puertas de Tierra, the city gates that date to the 16th century; the baroque Cathedral; and the Plaza San Juan de Dios with its City Hall.
 Stroll the gardens of Alameda Apodaca and Genovés Park, then enjoy some free time to further explore the city’s atmospheric cobbled alleys and before re-boarding our ship, which has sailed to meet us here in Cádiz.
-Tonight you’ll enjoy some musical entertainment onboard.
+Tonight, enjoy some musical entertainment onboard.

 Step ashore on “The Rock,” and take in the expansive views of both Europe and Africa.
 Our tour includes a funicular ride to the Castle of Gibraltar.
 Keep your eyes peeled and cameras ready in case you catch a glimpse of the famed Barbary apes (macaques) that live here.
 British-flavored Gibraltar is a great spot for pub-hopping and duty-free shopping before we return to ship for dinner.